Size11 inches (28 cm)

-- Upper body of the black spot piranha is silvery grey, while the lower body is red to red-orange, but varies among individuals.
+- The upper body of the black spot piranha is silvery grey, while the lower body is red to red-orange, but varies among individuals.
 There is a black spot behind the operculum.

 - Pectoral and anal fins are orange to red and the dorsal fin is black.

-- Juvenile has black spots on the upper body.
+- Juveniles have black spots on the upper body.

 - This piranha can reach 11 inches (28 cm) in length and about 1.2 lbs.
 (0.6 kg), with a maximum weight of 5 lbs.
 (2.3 kg).